veebch/twirly/README.md

 There is ramping (gradually speeding up and slowing down) to avoid the side-effects of a sudden stop/start (things falling over etc).

-The parts list below is just what we used, variations based on what you have lying around/ what's available should be easy to implement.

 # Hardware

 - [IR receiver and Remote Control](https://www.amazon.de/-/en/DollaTek-Infrared-Wireless-Control-Arduino/dp/B07DJ58XGC)